Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 Fiber laser cleaning can be used to remove the paint or the coating from a surface, either partially, fully, or on a selective area, whether the surface has been finished with an organic, chemically oxidised or anodised surface.
 This could be used for things such as de-coating solar panels, or removing paint in the aerospace or automobile industries, all while maintaining the integrity of the primer substance.

 Fiber laser cleaning can be used to prepare surfaces for adhesive bonding or coating, such as for welding or brazing.
-This application will clean the surface of any lubricants, contaminants, grease, oils, or some other substance, meaning the objects are ready to be worked with.
+This application will clean the surface of any lubricants, contaminants, grease, traffic film, oils, or some other substance, meaning the objects are ready to be worked with.
 This is useful for industries such as automotive, ship-building or the manufacturing of precision tools.